1. What do I need to know for FALL 2021?

-The True Balance station featured at the Fresh Food Company at Broward is designed to accommodate students with food allergies and help alleviate their concerns as they make meal selections in our residential dining hall.
-All foods in this station are made without 8 of the top 8 most common food allergens, including wheat, soy, eggs, milk, fish, shellfish, peanuts, and tree nuts.
+The True Balance station featured at the Fresh Food Company at Broward and Gator Corner Dining Center is designed to accommodate students with food allergies and help alleviate their concerns as they make meal selections in our residential dining hall.
+All foods in this station are made without the top 8 most common food allergens, including wheat, soy, eggs, milk, fish, shellfish, peanuts, and tree nuts.
 Meals served are prepared in a separate area to eliminate the chance of cross-contact.
 Our goal is to provide students with the opportunity to enjoy a delicious meal regardless of their food allergy or dietary restriction.
-For more information or specific inquiries, reach out to our Registered Dietitian, Holly Williams.

 In addition, both dining halls have permanent vegan stations that serve daily entrees at each meal period.

 If you request to modify your meal plan under one of the three approved circumstances (transferring to Flex Bucks during the grace period, joining a fraternity or sorority with a mandatory meal plan component, or graduating, withdrawing, or transferring from UF), then the remaining value of your meal plan will be prorated on a weekly basis (Thursday through Wednesday), based on the number of weeks remaining in the semester.
 This method applies to all meal plans, regardless of how many meals have been eaten.
 In addition, a $35 administration fee will be administered for refunds.

 21. When does the Meal Plan start and stop?

 Summer A: Monday, May 10, 2021 through Friday, June 18, 2021.

 Summer B: Wednesday, June 23, 2021 through Friday, August 6, 2021.